Deinosuchus: Diet

 Deinosuchus may have preyed upon large ornithopods.
 Kritosaurus lived alongside the giant crocodilian in the Aguja Formation ecosystem.

 In 1954, Edwin H. Colbert and Roland T. Bird speculated that Deinosuchus "may very well have hunted and devoured some of the dinosaurs with which it was contemporaneous".
 Colbert restated this hypothesis more confidently in 1961: "Certainly this crocodile must have been a predator of dinosaurs; otherwise why would it have been so overwhelmingly gigantic?
 It hunted in the water where the giant theropods could not go."
 David R. Schwimmer proposed in 2002 that several hadrosaurid tail vertebrae found near Big Bend National Park show evidence of Deinosuchus tooth marks, strengthening the hypothesis that Deinosuchus fed on dinosaurs in at least some instances.
 In 2003, Christopher A. Brochu agreed that Deinosuchus "probably dined on ornithopods from time to time."
 Deinosuchus is generally thought to have employed hunting tactics similar to those of modern crocodilians, ambushing dinosaurs and other terrestrial animals at the water's edge and then submerging them until they drowned.
 A 2014 study suggested that it would have been able to perform a "death roll", like modern crocodiles.
-A 2010 review by Schwimmer noted NJSM 13096, a tyrannosauroid leg bone in the collection of the New Jersey State Museum recovered from the Ellisdale Fossil Site had bite marks on it.
+A 2010 review by Schwimmer noted NJSM 13096, a tyrannosauroid (either an immature Appalachiosaurus or a Dryptosaurus) leg bone in the collection of the New Jersey State Museum recovered from the Ellisdale Fossil Site had bite marks on it.